Coral Ridge Presbyterian Church

 Coral Ridge Presbyterian Church is a Christian church within the Presbyterian Church in America located in Fort Lauderdale, Florida.
 It was founded in 1960 by D. James Kennedy (1930-2007), who served as the church's senior pastor until shortly before his death.

 The present church building, which seats 2,300 persons, was dedicated on February 3, 1974, by evangelist Billy Graham.
 It became affiliated with the Presbyterian Church in America denomination on May 16, 1978.
 Coral Ridge was originally a member congregation of the Presbyterian Church in the United States, the so-called "Southern" church before 1983.

 Beginning in 1978 under pastor D. James Kennedy, the church's weekly services were televised as the Coral Ridge Hour, eventually reaching a nationwide audience of more than 3 million.
-While the production of new broadcasts from the church was discontinued in 2007 after Kennedy's death, his media ministry D. James Kennedy Ministries now airs excerpts of his sermons, along with current news segments, on its nationwide weekly half-hour TV program Truths That Transform.
+While the production of new broadcasts from the church was discontinued in 2007 after Kennedy's death, his media ministry D. James Kennedy Ministries now airs excerpts of his sermons, along with current news segments, on its nationwide weekly half-hour TV program Christ Meets Culture.